cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 <details>
   <summary>Who or what are validators? </summary>
-Valiators are tasked with making sure that all the transactions (communications) carried out in Cyber are done correctly (i.e. that users aren't trying to cheat the system).
+Validators are tasked with making sure that all the transactions (communications) carried out in Cyber are done correctly (i.e. that users aren't trying to cheat the system).
 Validators are auditable computers and their work is transparent, they are run by people who are trusted by delegators to ensure the security of the system.
 They have to reach consensus on the state of the ledger.
 And in Cyber they compute (calculate) the knowledge graph that the users commit links to (they also commit links to the graph).
 For their work, they receive a reward from the blockchain.
 Which is automatically calculated by the system.
 Validators also participate in governance and can stake tokens to receive rewards.
 They can also stake delegators tokens and pay rewards out.
 </details>

 <details>